yuval-a/deriveODM/readme.md

 The 4th and 5th arguments are `limit` and `skip` that allows you to get only some of the documents.

 ### `has(which, returnDocument)`
-Returns a boolean indicating if the database contains certain value(s).
+Returns a boolean indicating if a database collection contains certain value(s).
 The second `returnDocument` is a boolean - if the document exist and this argument is set to `true` - the document will also be returned (as a Derive data object), otherwise `false` will be returned (regardless of the value of `returnDocument`).

 ### `count(which)`